-Our generation of kids are growing up in a tech-filled world.
-Language learning apps are a popular way for kids to learn a foreign language.
-If you are raising a bilingual child and looking for a little more exposure to a language; or you are interested in exploring other languages of the world, language apps are a great way to introduce new vocabulary and phrases in a fun filled way.
+Language learning apps for kids are a popular way for children to learn a foreign language.
+If you are raising a bilingual child and looking for a little more exposure to a language; or you are interested in exploring other languages of the world, language apps for kids are a great way to introduce new vocabulary and phrases in a fun filled way.

 Language Learning Apps for kids

-Gus on the Go is a fantastic easy to use language app for young children.
-Kids will embark on an exciting adventure with Gus through various stages unlocking new levels, and learning all types of vocabulary.
-This language app has 30 different languages, and there is also the Stories Gus on the Go series featuring characters from the game to dive deeper into the language learning experience.
+Gus on the Go is a fantastic easy to use language app for young kids.
+Children will embark on an exciting adventure with Gus through various stages unlocking new levels, and learning all types of vocabulary.
+This language app for kids has 30 different languages, and there is also the Stories Gus on the Go series featuring characters from the game to dive deeper into the language learning experience.

 Dic-Dic is a fun language learning app for kids aged 3-8 years old who are learning English, French, Spanish or Russian.
 Children are introduced to basic vocabulary, and will learn to spell words in their target language.